Food Ingredient and Health Research Institute

 Collaborating With Food Ingredient and Health Research Institute Means Supporting Your Community

-At the Fort Peck Indian Reservation, we collaborated with the community college to develop an online nutritional epigenetics course to serve as an intervention for a clinical trial.
-The curriculum we developed was culturally competent to meet the needs of the American Indian students.
+At the Fort Peck Indian Reservation, we collaborated with the community college and food research institutes to develop an online nutritional epigenetics course as an intervention for a clinical trial.
+The curriculum we created was culturally competent to meet the needs of American Indian students.
 The goals of the intervention study were to determine the impact of dietary inorganic mercury exposure on glucose homeostasis and reduce risk factors for the development of Type-2 Diabetes.
-We wanted to improve student diet and health outcomes.
+Our aim was to improve student diet and health outcomes.

 Study Design With Biomarker Collection